aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

             # Maximum number of MAC addresses allowed on the interface.
             mac_address_maximum:

-              # Disable port level check for port security (only in shutdown mode).
+              # Disable port level check for port security (only in violation 'shutdown' mode).
               disabled: <bool>

               # MAC address limit.